Emergency Fund: Start Saving Now

 There is no one size fits all answer.
 However, most experts recommend at least three months of living expenses in an emergency fund savings account.
 Our recommendation, is that you set a goal to have at least six months of liquid assets that are in a safe andn easliy accesible account.

 Now check your actual savings against the amount you need in an emergency savings fund.
 The calculator willl assess your situation and give you a quick recommendation.

-Your emergency fund exists to protect you from financial shocks.
+Your emergency savings account exists to protect you from financial shocks.
 It should not be your only line of defense.
 Weigh how vulnerable you are to common problems that can cause financial havoc.
-Two areas to review are your insurance coverage and your lifestyle.

-You can't go wrong with making putting money into an emergency fund a priority.
-As you are building your emergency fund, keep in mind ways your other financial choices and consider:
+You can't go wrong with making putting money into your emergency savings account a priority.
+As you are building your fund, keep in mind ways your other financial choices and consider: